symlex/symlex/README.md

 This ready-to-use boilerplate app is built on Silex, Symfony Components (for dependency injection instead of Pimple) plus Sympathy Components, which add routing and bootstrapping (https://github.com/lastzero/sympathy).
 Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and user management).
 You can use the back-end with any JavaScript library/REST client or to output static HTML.
 An example for command line applications is included as well.

-**The goal of this project is to simplify Web app development by combining Silex and Symfony Components into a working  system that favors convention over configuration.**
+**The goal of this project is to simplify Silex development by providing a working system that favors convention over configuration.**

 Setup
 -----